mikejohnson51/geog178_2019/README.md

 ### Questions

-Questions for this section can be communally answered using Github Issues and the tag
+Questions for this section can be communally answered using Github Issues and the tag "Help"